The Most Important Things to Remember for Case Interviews

 The 30-Second Test for Robots

 To see if you are truly solving the problem or just reading from a script, try this quick test to show if your approach is custom-made or just a standard template.
+If you want to go deeper on building a strong structure, read our full guide on how to approach and structure a case study interview.

 Get out your notes from the last case practice you did.